alchemy-fr/Phraseanet/README.md

 You can also ```git clone``` this repository for dev and/or test.

-In each case, Phraseanet includes Dockerfile for building images and Docker-compose deployment.
+In each case, Phraseanet includes Dockerfile for building images and ```Docker compose``` deployment.

 See below for more information about Prerequisites and how to personalize the stack deployed.